TommyTeaVee/MehDoh-q-municate-chat-xmpp-bot/README.md

 sudo chmod +x /etc/init.d/mehdoh
 ```

-Next you can start the mehdoh bit with this command:
+Next you can start the mehdoh bot with this command:
 ```bash
 sudo /etc/init.d/mehdoh start
 ```